katiepestotnik/django-people-frontend/README.md

 ## Create Class Based Views

-Your will need the following dependencies:
+You will need the following dependencies:

 ```py
 from rest_framework.views import APIView    # <- as super to your class